Christopher Felver: Film

 Felver directed the 2013 film Ferlinghetti: A Rebirth of Wonder about poet and publisher Lawrence Ferlinghetti, which was reviewed in The New York Times and other publications.

 He participated in the 53rd Venice International Film Festival, and screened films in festivals and museums around the globe, including presentations at the Library of Congress (2006), the Pan African Film Festival, Los Angeles (2006), Lincoln Center, New York (2005), the Mill Valley Film Festival (1996, 2002), Santa Fe Film Festival (2001, 2005), Northwest West Film Festival, Portland Art Museum (2001), Walker Museum of Art, Minneapolis (2000), Hirshhorn Museum, Washington D.C.
 (2000), KQED San Francisco (1984, 1999), and WGBH Boston (1984).

-The National Gallery of Art in Washington D.C., New York Public Library, and the Museum of Fine Art in Boston have presented retrospectives of his films: Cecil Taylor: All the Notes (2005), Donald Judd’s Marfa Texas (1998), The Coney Island of Lawrence Ferlinghetti (1996), Tony Cragg: In Celebration of Sculpture (1993), John Cage Talks About Cows (1991), Taken by the Romans (1990), West Coast: "Beat & Beyond" (1984), and California Clay in the Rockies (1983).
+The National Gallery of Art in Washington D.C., New York Public Library, and the Museum of Fine Art in Boston have presented retrospectives of his films: Cecil Taylor: All the Notes (2005), Donald Judd's Marfa Texas (1998), The Coney Island of Lawrence Ferlinghetti (1996), Tony Cragg: In Celebration of Sculpture (1993), John Cage Talks About Cows (1991), Taken by the Romans (1990), West Coast: "Beat & Beyond" (1984), and California Clay in the Rockies (1983).

-In 2022, Felver two documentary films: Spirit of Golf (2022) documenting Felver's quest for the "essence of the Auld Scots' game from Pebble Beach to St. Andrews;" and Inside Outside: Anthony Cragg (2022) celebrating Sir Tony Cragg’s sculpture, illuminating his development and thought-processes over the arc of his career.
+In 2022, Felver released two documentary films: Spirit of Golf documenting Felver's quest for the "essence of the Auld Scots' game from Pebble Beach to St. Andrews;" and Inside Outside: Anthony Cragg celebrating Sir Tony Cragg's sculpture, illuminating his development and thought-processes over the arc of his career.